-October 14th Rappahannock Trail Second Saturday I will have a fused glass Mandala Suncatcher workshop at my gallery space at Ginger Hill Antiques 11-2pm
+Rappahannock Trail Second Saturdays I will have a fused glass Mandala Suncatcher workshop at my gallery space at Ginger Hill Antiques (Now Hazel River Arts and Antiques)11-2pm

 Component combinations and patterns in glass